ozanMSFT/pytorch-wiki/PyTorch-AutoLabel-Bot.md

 ### Why categorize (for release notes)?
 And how does it work?

 - Why categorize?
 The purpose of categorizing is so that during the release notes process, commits/PRs are routed to the right module owner whose job is to clean up the commit message and include additional information regarding bc-breaking changes or deprecations.
 - When and how?
 Categorizing a PR to the right module should happen before it is landed and can be done by adding a single `release notes: <module name>` label.
 Labels corresponding to the modules are prefixed with `release notes:`.
+To find a full list of all the labels see: https://github.com/pytorch/pytorch/labels?q=release+notes%3A.
 - Optionally add a single `topic: blah` to make the module owners lives easier later.
 - For PRs that are not user facing and are not intended to be a part of the release notes, the `topic: not user facing` should be added.
 In that case, the `release notes: <module name>` label is not required.

-If you are unsure of which label should be added, one can search existing PRs for examples: https://github.com/pytorch/pytorch/pulls?q=is%3Apr+is%3Aopen+label%3A%22release+notes%3A+nn%22
+If you are unsure of which label should be added, please ask your PR reviewer for help.
+One can also search existing PRs for examples: https://github.com/pytorch/pytorch/pulls?q=is%3Apr+is%3Aopen+label%3A%22release+notes%3A+nn%22

 The current heuristics we use are mainly defined in the [`getReleaseNotesCategoryAndTopic`](https://github.com/pytorch/test-infra/blob/main/torchci/lib/bot/autoLabelBot.ts#L130) function.
 You can always help extend our heuristics by making conditions more specific, extending our bot to categorize more by looking at existing labels/title patterns/features of the pull request.